chris-feist/serverless-plugin-tables/README.md

 ### Plugin options

 The plugin can be configured by defining a custom `tables` object in your `serverless.yml` file.
 Database specific options should be defined as properties under their database type, like `dynamo`.
 See database specs for related options.
-Example `serverless.yml` file:
+Example options `serverless.yml`:

 ```yaml
 custom: